-5.1 Current Standards
+Current Standards (published)

+802.1 TSN (family of standard – pull from 802.24 TSN white paper)

+802.3br Interspersing Express Traffic

+802.11ad (60 GHz) defines a scheduled MAC layer

+802.11ai Fast Initial Link Setup, 802.11r Fast Handover (“Fast” is a relative term)

+802.15.4 TSCH (more predictable, but not extremely low latency – 100 mS range)

+802.15.3 support low latency, isochronous streaming.
+Two way streaming.
+802.15.3e specifies fast link setup and teardown.

+802.16 and 802.22 provide scheduled MAC with predictable latency (10s of mS)

-5.2 Target Standards for Enhancements
+Target Standards for Enhancements (amendments being considered or underway)

+802.11ax features present in the amendment can be used to improve latency, but low latency is not a design requirement.

+potential future activities (not yet with a PAR)

+802.11 EHT Task Group (11be) will include RTA as part of the scope of the PAR for EHT.

+802.11bd V2X, low latency is a requirement for V2V use cases

 Adaptions and Recommendations for IEEE 802 Standards to Enhance Low Latency Communications Support

 Suggestions on which technologies (mentioned in Section 4 above) must be introduced, and very high-level suggestions on how it might be done.
 Both to enhance current standards supporting low latency, as well as the target ones.

-6.1 Adaptations and Recommendations for Current Standards

-6.2 Adaptations and Recommendations for Target Standards
+Are there common themes that can be applied across 802 technologies to enhance low latency?

+We expect the 802.1 TSN TG to continue to provide the overall framework and architecture for low latency across multiple standards.

 Conclusion and Future Work/Timeplan

 Per usual content in this section.
 But could also try to project an overall vision/timeplan for implementation of such work—or such content might be extracted to its own Section?
-Of course, would require careful coordination with the relevant WGs.References
+Of course, would require careful coordination with the relevant WGs.

+Develop a roadmap for all 802 standards relevant to Low Latency

+Identify any gaps at the architecture level for consideration by 802.1 TSN

+References